Corruption in Mauritius: MCB-NPF scandal (stolen Rs 886.1 million)

 In 1991, Lesage started illegally endorsing bills and promissory notes which were discounted with other financial institutions.
-He disguised the source and audit trail of funds by creating complex layers of financial transactions and by separating the siphoned off and misappropriated funds from the source.
+He disguised the source and audit trail of funds by creating complex layers of financial transactions and by separating the siphoned-off and misappropriated funds from the source.
 Lesage started to make deposits (Rs 51 million) to Handsome Investment, Quartet Development and Magarian CIE Ltd from 1993 onwards.
 Although Lesage had retired from MCB in May 2001, he fraudulently handled large amounts of funds associated with NPF, NSF and fixed deposits, especially by offering very generous interest rates to state-run NPF and NSF to entice them to keep renewing their fixed deposits with his former employer MCB.

 The ICAC accused civil servant Ameenah Rojoa (responsible for the monitoring of NPF deposits) of conspiracy with Lesage, and she was arrested in 2003.
-Commissioned by the Bank of Mauritius, Singaporean audit firm nTan performed an independent audit and reported in early 2015 that MCB executives and employees had indulged in a long list of unlawful banking practices. nTan also highlighted poor auditing by firms BDO et KPMG.
+Commissioned by the Bank of Mauritius, Singaporean audit firm nTan performed an independent audit and reported in early 2015 that MCB executives and employees had indulged in a long list of unlawful banking practices.
+NTan also highlighted poor auditing by firms BDO et KPMG.
 In October 2017, the MCB was found guilty of money laundering following prosecution by the ICAC and was fined Rs 1.8 million.

 Palmargate

-In 2003, the Housing and Lands minister Mukeshwar Choonee was arrested and charged with conspiracy to accept bribes in a scandal called Palmargate.
+In 2003, the Housing and Lands minister, Mukeshwar Choonee, was arrested and charged with conspiracy to accept bribes in a scandal called Palmargate.
 He resigned after he was arrested and charged by the ICAC with accepting bribes amounting to Rs 4.5 million over a sale of state land.
 When his initial charges were dismissed in August 2003 due to a technicality related to ICAC's existence, ICAC handed over the case to the Central Criminal Investigation Bureau (CCIB), which arrested and provisionally charged Choonee in November 2003; he was later released after paying bail of Rs 150,000.

+Cyanide poisoning of chief PTr agent Indur

+On 21 February 2003, an influential political activist for the Labour Party (PTr) in the northern region, Rajeshwar Indur, died of cyanide poisoning soon after drinking heavily with other members of the Labour Party.
+A few months before his death, agent Indur was gifted a plot of Crown Land by then Prime Minister Navin Ramgoolam, and Indur quickly resold the property to pocket millions of rupees in windfall.
+Journalist Vel Moonien believed that Harish Chundunsing was involved in the murder, and that Indur's sudden wealth was connected to his murder.
+However, Indur's murder remains unsolved and his cash profits from the sale of Crown Land have not been recovered.
+Another political activist, Hemant Bangaleea, was believed to be involved in Indur's murder and the local ICAC started investigating Bangaleea in 2006.